 There are 711 listed buildings in South Derbyshire.
 Listed buildings are graded to show their relative architectural or historic interest:

-To see maps showing listed buildings in South Derbyshire, or to find out if a particular building is listed, you can use our interactive online mapping service* (this is a link to our GIS Mapping system.
-Maps may take some time to load if using a slower connection.
-Help and accessibility).
+To see maps showing listed buildings in South Derbyshire, or to find out if a particular building is listed, you can use our interactive online mapping service (this is a link to our GIS Mapping system.
+Maps may take some time to load if using a slower connection).
+Help and accessibility.
+The mapping included in this site is supplied to the council under license, please refer to the terms and conditions.
+By clicking through to the map it is assumed that you have accepted the terms and conditions.

-Alternatively, you can visit to view a list.
-Contact the planning department using the details in the contact details section.
+Or, you can visit to view a list.
+Contact the planning department using the details on this page.

 Buildings can be listed for a number of reasons, including age, architecture and historical importance.
 All buildings built before 1700 that survive in anything like their original condition are listed, as are most buildings built between 1700 and 1840.